About the Foreign Policy Program at Brookings

 Our Areas of Focus

-Politics, Economics, Security.
 Foreign Policy Studies works closely with the Brookings Global Economy and Development Program to examine ways in which economics affect political and security issues, and vice versa.
 For example, achieving U.S. energy security demands that we understand the geopolitical factors driving key consumers and producers and how they affect global markets.
-Even voting patterns at the UN on issues of international security may be driven by the economic interests of voting nations.
+Even voting patterns at the U.N. on issues of international security may be driven by the economic interests of voting nations.

-The Foreign Policy Studies Program conducts its research through the Saban Center for Middle East Policy, the Center for Northeast Asian Policy Studies, the Center on the United States and Europe, the John L. Thornton China Center, the Center for 21st Century Security and Intelligence, the Internally Displaced Persons Project, the Project on U.S. Relations with the Islamic World, and a team of independent experts with expertise ranging from military reform to the geopolitics of energy.
-For information on general employment, fellowships, internships, and guest affiliations, please reference the employment section of the Brookings website.
+The Foreign Policy Studies Program conducts its research through its 16 centers, project and initiatives, housing a team of independent experts with expertise ranging from military reform to the geopolitics of energy.
+For information on general employment, fellowships, internships and guest affiliations, please reference the employment section of the Brookings website.

 Our Centers, Projects and Initiatives